Ubuntu at Work in the Medical Office

 This is a more advanced tool for PDF editing, that allows you to add text and metadata to text PDFs, and also create overlay text boxes, arrows and such in image PDF files.

-Acrobat Reader: The old standby is still available for Linux users.
-Ubunuts don't like it much since it is quite big, slow and bloated, but if desired you can get the Acrobat Reader .deb install file from here.
-It will open with the Ubuntu Software Centre.
+Acrobat Reader: As of October 2014 the old standby is sadly no longer officially available to Linux users.
+Ubunuts didn't like it much anyway since it is quite big, slow and bloated.
+If you really can't live without it, then you can still get the old Acrobat Reader 9 from here (open with Ubuntu Software Center) You do so at your own risk and without support from Adobe.
+Also note that these builds are likely contain unfixed vulnerabilities.
 To make this the default PDF reader application for Firefox: Firefox menu bar > Edit > Preferences > Applications Tab, then scroll to "PDF", select "User other" and browse to usr/bin/acroread on your hard drive.
 To change back to Evince, repeat the above process and browse to user/bin/evince.

 Setting up Network Shared Folders: